 Boxall Brown & Jones have comprehensive Tenancy Agreements, offering full protection when renting a property, complemented by an expert team who are on-hand six days a week to make sure your tenancy runs as smoothly as possible.

-Before a tenancy application can be considered you will need to complete a pre application this can be done by contact the office on 01332 384438.
-Once your application has been approved you will be sent a link to our referencing company FCC Pargon to complete the appropriate form online.
-FCC Paragon will then obtain your references accordingly.
-The cost for referencing is as follows:
+Before a tenancy application can be considered you will need to complete a pre application this can be done by contacting the office on 01332 384438.
+Once your application has been approved you will be sent a link to our referencing company Let Alliance to complete the appropriate form online.
+Let Alliance will then obtain your references accordingly.

 Why are references required?